 Mouth Guards Franklin, TN

-Check out what others are saying about our mouth guards on Yelp: Mouth Guards Franklin
+Check out what others are saying about our dental services on Google: Mouth Guards in Franklin, TN

 Questions Answered on This Page

 Accidents can happen during any physical activity.
 A custom-fitted mouth guard designed for athletics will protect the soft tissues of the mouth and lips.
 It can also prevent significant tooth damage or even tooth loss.
 Any athlete can benefit from wearing a mouth guard, but it is especially helpful for anyone who plays a contact sport.
 The flexible plastic material absorbs the force of any hits to the face or teeth.

 A mouth guard remains just as important as any other piece of athletic equipment.
 An athletic mouth guard is slightly thicker than ones designed for night use and may cause the upper lip to protrude slightly.
 For the most part, a dental mouth guard used for sports is very difficult to see by spectators.
 Our team will help identify the appropriate mouth guard for each patient's needs.